Wednesday June 12 - Arrival

-We meet at London Heathrow Airport at Midday for transport in our private mini-bus to our self contained accommodation in the heart of the British countryside.
-OR you can make your own way to the nearest railway station for a pick-up after 3pm.
-During our first afternoon we will settle into our accommodation, get to know each other and prepare for our special visit to Stonehenge.
+We meet at London Heathrow Airport at Midday for transport in our private mini-bus to our self contained accommodation in the heart of Wiltshire.
+OR you can make your own way to the closest railway station for a pick-up after 3pm.
+During our first afternoon we will settle into our accommodation, get to know each other and prepare for our special adventure together.

 As the sun sets over Stonehenge we join together in our ceremony of transformation and healing, within the sacred circle of Stonehenge.
 Our group has one hour private access into the inner stone circle of the world's most famous sacred site.
-In this ceremony we will focus on letting go of the old, reclaiming our power and past life skills, attuning with the Divine Masculine and the Earth Matrix, of which Stonehenge is part.
+In this ceremony we will focus on letting go of the old, reclaiming our power and past life skills, Acknowledging the Divine Masculine and calling in the Divine Feminine connecting with the Earth Matrix, of which Stonehenge is part.

 You will be standing amongst the huge megaliths which have stood in magnificent isolation on Salisbury plain for thousands of years.
 Feeling the powerful earth energy currents which connect to the planetary matrix, you will experience our own unique ceremony, meditating within the sacred stone circle.
 There will be time for photographs after the ceremony.